-ANY BALL TOUCHED BY a defensive player, which then goes over the fence in fair territory before striking the ground. shall not be included in the total of over the fence home runs.
+ANY BALL ASSISTED OVER THE FENCE BY a defensive player in fair territory before striking the ground, shall not be included in the total of over the fence home runs.
+This is a four-base award.

-Note: Once a four base award has been declared by the home plate umpire all runners may proceed to their dugout and a run will be scored for each runner.
+Note: Once a four-base award has been declared by the home plate umpire all runners may proceed to their dugout and a run will be scored for each runner.